 Pick a Date to Quit: Setting a quit date means you are serious.
-Circle it on your calendar, put it in your phone, and tell your friends.
-Do something special on that day to celebrate the start of living smoke or tobacco-free.
-For free and anonymous quit support visit: cyanonline. org/quit-tobacco (link in bio). #greatamericansmokeout #GAS #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips
+Circle it on your calendar, put it in your phone, tell your friends, and do something for yourself to mark the day.
+For free and anonymous support: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS2023 #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips

-Know Your Why: Think about why you want to stop using tobacco.
-Knowing why you are quitting will help you better manage the urge to vape or use tobacco.
-Make a list of why you want to quit: for your health, to save money, for your family, to set a good example for younger siblings, to breathe and exercise with ease, or to break the cycle of addiction - write them all down!
-For free and anonymous quit support visit: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips
+Know Your Why: Knowing why you are quitting will help you better manage the urge to vape or use tobacco.
+Make a list of why you want to quit: to improve your mental health, to save money, to set a good example for younger siblings, to breathe and exercise with ease, or to be able to focus better during classes.
+Write them all down and circle back to them when you are having a tough moment.
+For free and anonymous support: cyanonline. org/quit-tobacco (link in bio). #greatamericansmokeout #GAS2023 #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoguittips

-Identify Your Triggers: Think about what makes you more likely to vape or use tobacco.
+Identify Your Triggers: Start to think about and write down what makes you more likely to vape or use tobacco.
 Is it being around friends who vape?
 Drinking alcohol or caffeine?
-When you feel stressed or bored?
-Smelling vapor or smoke?
+When you feel stressed or anxious?
 Driving?
 Once you know the things you usually do when you vape or use tobacco or the things that make you want to, create a plan to do something different in that situation.
 For example, when I feel stressed and want to vape, I will take five deep breaths to calm down.
-For free and anonymous quit support visit: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittip
+For free and anonymous support: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS2023 #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips

 Build your Support Team: Quit attempts are more successful with a support team.
 Tell a friend or family member that you are quitting and text or call them whenever you have cravings.
 Download and use the free quit apps or text/call Kick It California.
 You don't have to do this alone - there is support!
-For free and anonymous quit support visit: cyanonline.org/quit- tobacco (link in bio). #greatamericansmokeout #GAS #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips
+For free and anonymous support: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS2O23 #quitdate #quitvaping #quittobacco #youcanquit

+#smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips

-Be Prepared with Healthy Snacks: Part of quitting means breaking your hand and mouth fixation.
-Healthy, crunchy snacks are one way to address this, and they also prevent you from snacking on sugary or processed snack items that may cause weight gain.
+Be Prepared with Healthy Snacks: PPart of quitting means breaking your hand and mouth fixation.
+Healthy, crunchy snacks are one way to address this.
 Stock up on seeds, nuts, apples, carrots, beef jerky, and other healthy snacks that are easy to grab.
-For free and anonymous quit support visit: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips
+For free and anonymous support: cyanonline.org/quit-tobacco (link in bio). #greatamericansmokeout #GAS2023 #quitdate #quitvaping #quittobacco #youcanquit #smokefreecampus #vapefreelife #tobaccofreelife #myquitjourney #vapefree #tobaccoquittips